torres-alexis/GeneLab_Data_Processing/Proteomics/Pipeline_GL-DPPD-[TMT16]_Versions/GL-DPPD-[TMT16].md

-# GeneLab bioinformatics processing pipeline for Mass Spectrometry-based Proteomics Data (TMT-16 Workflow)
+# GeneLab bioinformatics processing pipeline for Mass Spectrometry-based Proteomics Data (TMT16 Workflow)

-> **This page holds an overview and instructions for how GeneLab processes mass spectrometry-based proteomics data using the TMT-16 (Tandem Mass Tag 16-plex) workflow.
-Exact processing commands, GL-DPPD-[TMT16] version used, and processed data output files for specific datasets are provided in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**
+> **This page holds an overview and instructions for how GeneLab processes mass spectrometry-based proteomics data using the TMT16 (Tandem Mass Tag 16-plex) workflow.
+Exact processing commands, GL-DPPD-[STUB] version used, and processed data output files for specific datasets are provided in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

 ---

-**Date:** January X, 2026
+**Date:** March [STUB], 2026
 **Revision:** A
-**Document Number:** GL-DPPD-[TMT16]-A
+**Document Number:** GL-DPPD-[STUB]-A

 **Submitted by:**
 Alexis Torres (GeneLab Data Processing Team)

 **Approved by:**
-TBD
+[STUB]

 ---